Information causality as a tool for bounding the set of quantum correlations: Introduction

-In this paper, we combine both, we present an easy to apply method for deriving quantum Bell inequalities in any Bell scenario from the information causality principle.
-This method makes information causality an efficient tool for bounding the set of quantum correlations in the set of all nonsignaling theories.
-As a demonstration of our method, we consider a family of symmetric Bell scenarios in which both parties have an equal number of measurement settings and binary outcomes.
-For each scenario, we provide a quadratic quantum Bell inequalitiy, which gives a non-trivial constraints on the set of nonlocal correlations.
-Additionally, with our new method, we rederive all the previous findings in this research direction with significantly less effort.
+In this paper, we go beyond both of the results of Refs.~\cite{gachechiladze2022quantum,miklin2021information} and present a general and an easy-to-apply algorithm for deriving quantum Bell inequalities in any bipartite Bell scenario from the information causality principle.
+This method makes information causality an efficient tool for bounding the set of quantum correlations within the corresponding set of general nonsignaling theories.
+As a demonstration of our method, we consider a family of symmetric Bell scenarios with an arbitrary high number of measurement settings and binary outcomes.
+For each such scenario, we provide a quadratic quantum Bell inequality, and discuss how tightly it approximates the set of correlations compatible with the information causality principle.